In this post

-The manual could be better, especially in terms of translation because it is simply made with Google translator.
-But at least it is translated, the one included with the Addsfit is exclusively in English.
+The manual can be improved, especially in terms of translation because it is simply done with a Google translator.
+But at least it is translated, since the Addsfit Max manual is exclusively in English.

-As for its construction quality it's perhaps slightly lower than the Addsfit, but there is no big difference between the two.
-However where there are differences, as I said above, is in the quality of the accessories and the power of the motor.
+In terms of build quality it is perhaps slightly inferior to the Addsfit Max, but there is not a big difference between the two.
+Where there is, however, as I indicated above, is in the quality of the accessories and the power of the motor.